sider/sider-docs/docs/tools/javascript/eslint.md

 | :------------------------ | :--------- | :-------------- | :----------------- |
 | 5.0.0+ (default to 6.8.0) | JavaScript | Node.js 12.16.1 | https://eslint.org |

+**ESLint** is a static analysis tool for JavaScript and its flavors (e.g. TypeScript, JSX, Vue).
+It can find problems, style violations, or security issues, etc. in your code, and have so many plugins.

 ## Getting Started

 To start using ESLint, enable it in your [repository settings](../../getting-started/repository-settings.md).